-The Jallianwala Bagh massacre was a key moment in Indian History as British Forces, led by Brigadier-General REH Dyer opened fire on a crowd of close to 20,000 people in Amritsar, killing over a thousand.
+The Jallianwala Bagh massacre was a key moment in Indian History as on April 13 1919, British Forces, led by Brigadier-General REH Dyer opened fire on a crowd of close to 20,000 people in Amritsar, killing over a thousand.

 On April 6, 1919, Gandhiji launched his first all-India Satyagraha against the Rowlatt Bills, which indefinitely extended 'emergency measures' to control public unrest

 The Congress, at the Special Session in Bombay, termed the Montague-Chelmsford reforms as disappointing.
 It demanded a Declaration of Rights for the people of India and asserted that Indian legislatures should have the same measure of Fiscal Autonomy as the Self-governing Dominions of the Empire.

 On March 22, 1918, Sardar Patel, under the leadership of Gandhi, launched a Satyagraha against taxes on flood-hit farmers in Kaira.
 It continued up to June 6, when the government agreed to the demands of the protestors

 The Congress got its first woman President at the Calcutta Session in 1917: Annie Besant.
 "To see India free, to see her hold up her head among the Nations, to see her sons and daughters respected everywhere, to see her worthy of her mighty Past, engaged in building a yet mightier future - is not this worth working for, worth living for and worth dying for?
 She asked during her presidential address.